eventnetusa/eventnet/src/_posts/2017-07-26-exploring-versatility-of-event-trailers-part-1.md

       Today, we’re taking a look at a modest event trailer with bold opportunities.
-Built to spec, based on our proprietary design, EventNetUSA’s “brand bar” is functional and versatile to take on any brand's personality and touring objectives.
+Customized from an 18' cargo trailer, based on our proprietary design, EventNetUSA’s “brand bar” is functional and versatile to take on any brand's personality and touring objectives.